Jason & the Scorchers: Fervor with EMI

 EMI signed the Scorchers in 1983, and producer/engineer Terry Manning was brought on board.
 New tracks were recorded, and a second EP was released with the title Fervor.
 By now, the Scorchers were fairly popular as a live act, and rock critics from noted publications began to take notice.
 Robert Christgau praised Fervor in his "Consumer Guide" column, writing that "crossing Gram Parsons's knowledge of sin with Joe Ely's hellbent determination to get away with it, Jason Ringenberg leads a band no one can accuse of fecklessness, dabbling, revivalism, or undue irony.
-The lyrics strain against their biblical poetry at times, but anyone who hopes to take a popsicle into a disco is in no immediate danger of expiring of pretentiousness."
+The lyrics strain against their biblical poetry at times, but anyone who hopes to take a popsicle into a disco is in no immediate danger of expiring pretentiousness."
 Fervor also attracted much attention for its groundbreaking cover of Bob Dylan's "Absolutely Sweet Marie."
 A song which originally appeared on Dylan's Blonde on Blonde in 1966, the Scorchers' version did not originally appear on Fervor but, newly recorded by Manning, was added as a bonus track to Fervor, as reissued on the EMI label.Fervor earned critical praise, placing at No. 3 on The Village Voice's Pazz & Jop Critics Poll for 1983.